Streamline customer purchase journey for e-commerce efficiency

 01 Provide "Add to cart" button directly on product card

-02 Apply manual infinite scrolling button
+02 Apply manual infinite scrolling button to reduce cognitive load

 An usability test from Baymard Institute